Volscente/cheat_sheets/machine_learning/recommendation_systems/recommendation_systems_docs.md

 # Perform the dot product to obtain the user preference
 user_1_preference_film_1 = np.dot(items[0], users[0]) # -0.9
 ```

-Dot products is a greast tool, but it does not scale well with huge data.

 ## Collaborative Filtering
 It learns about similarity between items and users, in order to recommend the most appropriate element.
 It practice, it recommends an item to a user that other similar users liked.
 That's why it is *"Collaborative"*, because it uses information from other similar users in order to construct the recommendation.
 It is thus based on *"Interactions"* of the users.